CtrlK

 Conciseness

 The content is lean and efficient.
-Each section presents a distinct pattern with minimal prose and executable code.
-The brief introductory sentences before code blocks add context without being verbose, and there's no explanation of concepts Claude already knows (like what Playwright is or how login works).
+Each section presents a distinct pattern with minimal preamble—just a brief label and executable code.
+No unnecessary explanations of what Playwright is or how login works conceptually.

 3 / 3